digital-blueprint/webapppassword/docs/development.md

   so that the scheduler doesn't attempt to build the images by Nextcloud (where we don't have access)
 - In the `webapppassword` project jump to the directory `./docker` in a terminal and do a `docker compose build && docker compose up`
 - Visit <http://localhost:8081> and login with `admin`/`admin`
-- Do your testing, for example with [README.md](../README.md#Example) for a file picker example to access the Nextcloud instance
+- Do your testing, for example, with [README.md](../README.md#Example) for a file picker example to access the Nextcloud instance